15th The King's Hussars: Peterloo

-The regiment played a pivotal role in the notorious Peterloo Massacre in August 1819, when a 60,000 strong crowd calling for democratic reform were charged by the Yeomanry.
-Panic from the crowd was interpreted as an attack on the Yeomanry and the Hussars (led by Lieutenant Colonel Guy L'Estrange) were ordered in.
-The charge resulted in 15 fatalities and as many as 600 injured.
+The regiment was involved in perpetrating the Peterloo Massacre in Manchester on 16 August 1819, when a 60,000-strong crowd calling for democratic reform were attacked by government troops.
+Panic from the crowd was interpreted as an attack nearby Yeomanry troops and the 15th Hussars, led by Lieutenant-colonel Guy L'Estrange, charged at the crowd along with other government soldiers.
+The charge resulted in 18 killed and between 400 and 700 injured.